‘Personal data’ is essentially information from which an individual person can be identified.

 If you fail to provide personal data

-Other age restrictions may apply to certain products, services or opportunities available through our Site.
+Other age restrictions may apply to certain products, services or opportunities available through our Online Facilities.

-In brief… Through direct interactions with you or your use of the Site, automated technologies, relevant third parties and publicly available sources such as social media platforms.
+In brief… Through direct interactions with you or your use of the Online Facilities, automated technologies, relevant third parties and publicly available sources such as social media platforms.
 Some data passes through our contractor's systems before coming to us.

 We use different methods to collect data about you, including through: